 The Bar of the House is a brass bar that blocks entrance to the Chamber that cannot be crossed by anyone who is not an MLA, unless by invitation of the Speaker.
-The Bar of the House is a reminder of the MLAs authority to meet without the Crown's interference.
+The Bar of the House is a reminder of the Legislative Assembly's authority to meet without the Crown's interference.